-There have already been four notable physical therapy transactions so far in 2018, indicating that market consolidation is not slowing down.
-In addition to the Drayer Physical Therapy deal, New Harbor Capital, which solid its majority stake in PT Solutions to Lindsay Goldberg in June 2018, made a majority investment in FYZICAL, a physical therapy franchisor with 265 locations in 36 states.
+There have already been three notable physical therapy transactions so far in 2018, indicating that market consolidation is not slowing down.
+In addition to the Drayer Physical Therapy deal, New Harbor Capital, which currently holds a majority stake in PT Solutions, made a majority investment in FYZICAL, a physical therapy franchisor.
 Also, Agility Health sold its U.S. operations, a total of 84 clinics and 36 hospital contracts, to Alliance Physical Therapy.
 With backing from GPB Capital, Alliance PT is the most recently formed physical therapy platform, and this landmark acquisition solidifies their status as a major player in the physical therapy market.

 Looking ahead, Provident expects the physical therapy market to remain an area of high interest to investors.

-Strong add-on acquisition activity and platform investments over the past few years echo investor confidence in physical therapy services, and a series of landmark deals in the last 12 months only strengthens that confidence.
+add-on acquisition activity Strong and platform investments over the past few years echo investor confidence in physical therapy services, and a series of landmark deals in the last 12 months only strengthens that confidence.
 While add-on transaction activity will likely outpace new investors entering the industry, the opportunity to be a platform still exists in today's market for sizeable practices with 10 or more clinics.
-Members of the Provident Healthcare Partners physical therapy coverage team, including Eric Major, Vice President, and Scott Davis, Vice President, would be happy to elaborate on any of the insights in this article and to answer other inquiries regarding healthcare services.
+Members of the Provident Healthcare Partners physical therapy coverage team, including Eric Major, Director, and Scott Davis, Director, would be happy to elaborate on any of the insights in this article and to answer other inquiries regarding healthcare services.
 They can be reached at (617) 742-9800.